 Ozonators have become commonplace in today's hot tub market.
 In its most basic form, the function of an ozonator is to produce an enriched form of oxygen (O3) that is injected into the water supply, killing organic matter (bacteria, algae, etc), reducing your overall need for sanitizing chemicals by about 20%.

 The two most common types of ozone generators are Ultraviolet (UV) and Corona Discharge (CD).
-The names reflect the method in which they generate ozone.
-UV ozonators (which only sterilize bacteria) have a lifespan of 6 to 12 months before the bulb burns out, whereas CD ozonators (which actually kill the bacteria) last 24 to 36 months and before the chip needs to be replaced.
+The names reflect the method in which they attack bacteria & algae.
+UV ozonators (which only sterilize bacteria) have a lifespan of 6 to 12 months before the bulb burns out, whereas CD ozonators (which kill the bacteria) last 24 to 36 months and before the chip needs to be replaced.
 Replacement UV Bulbs can cost you anywhere from $50 - $150 per bulb, and a replacement CD ozone unit tends to price between $100 and $150 for a good model.
-When that happens- regardless of which type of ozonator your hot tub is outfitted with- most people do not realized their ozonator has stopped working, nor that parts need to be replaced.
+When that happens- regardless of which type of ozonator your hot tub is outfitted with- most people do not realize their ozonator has stopped working, nor that parts need to be replaced.

 Consider: As noted above, water chemistry is the primary reason your water stays clean and clear.
 As with an ozonator, the filtration system can help with the cleanliness of your water.
 But it should never be positioned as the main reason your water stays clean and should never be presented that it will reduce the amount of sanitizers you'll have to use.